 These engines were not sold to the general public, but about 50 examples were built, mostly for professional drag racers.
 Because of the low production volumes, NASCAR refused to accept the engine as a regular production option, and thus Ford couldn’t use the engine to combat the Hemi’s.
 This sealed this engine’s fate and Ford discontinued it after 1965.

 1x4bbl: 616bhp @ 7500rpm.
 2x4bbl: 657 bhp @ 7500rpm, 550 lb-ft.

 In 1969, the 428 Cobra Jet, was offered in three states of tune.
 The first was a non-Ram Air version, followed by the Ram-Air version which breathed through a shaker hood scoop.
 Topping the list was the new Super Cobra Jet which came with the Drag Pack option.
 The Super Cobra Jet used the shaker hood scoop, a modified crankshaft and stronger connecting rods.
 The Drag Pack also came with limited-slip 3.91:1 or 4.30:1 rear axles, an external oil cooler, and no air conditioning.
-All three engines were under-rated at 335bhp.
+Ford under-rated all three engines at 335bhp.